Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Preliminaries

 There is a special kind of face, which is called an exposed face.

-\begin{definition} A {\em hyperplane} for $\mathcal S$ is a codimension-one affine subspace $H$ of $V$ which intersects $\mathcal S$ but is disjoint from the interior of $\mathcal B$.
-A subset $F$ of $\mathcal S$ is called an {\em exposed face} when $F$ is the intersection of $\mathcal S$ and a hyperplane $H$. \end{definition}
+\begin{definition}[Support hyperplane] A {\em support hyperplane} for $\mathcal S$ is a codimension-one affine subspace $H$ of $V$ which intersects $\mathcal S$ but is disjoint from the interior of $\mathcal B$. \end{definition}

+\begin{definition}[Exposed face] A subset $F$ of $\mathcal S$ is called an {\em exposed face} when $F$ is the intersection of $\mathcal S$ and a hyperplane $H$. \end{definition}

-It is easy to check that an exposed face is always a face.
-The converse is not valid.
-For instance, when $\mathcal B$ is a union of half-disc and a square in $\reals^2$, a point at which the semi-circle intersects the square is a face, but is not exposed.
+It is easy to check that every exposed face is a face.
+The converse is not true.
+For instance, when $\mathcal B$ is a figure consisting of the union of a half-disc of diameter one and a square in $\reals^2$ of side one, glued along the diameter of the half-disc and a side of the square, then an extremity of the resulting figure which is point at which the semi-circle intersects the square is a face, but it is not exposed.

-Another notion which is important in our paper is the following. \begin{definition} A point $v$ on $\mathcal S$ is said to be an {\em extreme point} if whenever we have $v=tu +(1-t)w$ for two points $u, v \in \mathcal S$, either $t=0$ or $t=1$. \end{definition}
+Another notion which is important in the rest of this paper is the following. \begin{definition} A point $v$ on $\mathcal S$ is said to be an {\em extreme point} if whenever $v=tu +(1-t)w$ for two points $u, v \in \mathcal S$ and $t \in [0,1]$, we have either $t=0$ or $t=1$. \end{definition}